niplav/site/99_problems_klong_solution.md

 	litter::{:[(1=#x)&@*x;pt(*x;[];[]):|[]~x;x;pt(*x;.f(x@1);.f(x@2))]}

-`clean` removes the redundant empty lists, and `litter` converts a tree with atoms as leafs into with empty lists added.
+`clean` removes the redundant empty lists, and `litter` converts a tree with atoms as leaves into with empty lists added.

 `pt` is a small helper function that receives three arguments and puts them together into a tree: an atom, and two lists as nodes.